-How You’re Images “Look” to the Search Engines
+How Your Images “Look” to the Search Engines

-- Image Alt tags: accessible (by means of programs which dictate text) also to web users who are vision impaired.
+- Image Alt tags: accessible (by means of programs that dictate text) also to web users who are vision impaired.

 - Image file name: this is the actual name of your image file.
 For example: “ocean landscape.jpeg”